 S&P 500 Index is a market capitalization-weighted index based on the results of 500 widely held common stocks.
-Bloomberg U.S. Aggregate Index represents the U.S. investment-grade fixed-rate bond market and consists of U.S. Treasury and government-related bonds, corporate securities and asset-backed securities.
+Bloomberg U.S. Aggregate Index represents the U.S. investment-grade fixed-rate bond market.
+This index is unmanaged, and its results include reinvested dividends and/or distributions but do not reflect the effect of sales charges, commissions, account fees, expenses or U.S. federal income taxes.

 Figures shown are past results and are not predictive of results in future periods.

 The market indexes are unmanaged and, therefore, have no expenses.
-Their results include reinvested distributions but do not reflect the effect of sales charges, commissions, account fees, expenses or taxes.
 Investors cannot invest directly in an index.